I have outlined some startup website ideas in this post, to help your business in the new venture.

 Google ranks a website higher if it is really informative, providing quality content from the beginning.

 An explanation of what the company does should be visible above the fold on any home page.
 The fold is the part of the screen that people can see when they arrive at the website.
-It’s the top of the page.
+It’s at the top of the page.

 Don’t forget to mention your geographical location – too many website owners assume the visitor has an idea of the business location but people can come to your website from anywhere in the world.
 The mention of town or city will also help local search.